Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Data and Method of Analysis

 We extract a number of physical properties of the selected galaxies from the \texttt{Ref-L0100N1504\_Aperture} catalogue, measured within a spherical aperture of comoving radius $30~\mathrm{kpc}$.
 These include stellar mass, gas mass, dark matter mass, and the rest-frame $(u-r)$ colour.
 The use of a fixed physical aperture ensures consistency across the galaxy population and facilitates direct comparisons between different evolutionary classes.
 We restrict our analysis to galaxies with stellar masses $\log(M_{\star}/M_{\odot}) \geq 8.3$, which corresponds to the lower mass limit above which reliable $(u-r)$ colour information is available in the EAGLE database.
 At this threshold, each galaxy is resolved by at least $\sim 110$ particles, ensuring robust measurements of both stellar and gaseous components.
 Applying these selection criteria yields a final sample of $29\,754$ galaxies at $z=0$.
 This galaxy sample forms the basis for our analysis of how stellar mass, gas content, and halo properties vary across the blue cloud, green valley, and red sequence as functions of distance to filaments and nodes in the cosmic web.
+The present study focuses on the $z=0$ snapshot, which provides the most direct comparison with the large body of low-redshift observational studies investigating galaxy populations across the cosmic web.
+While the EAGLE simulation enables a similar analysis at earlier epochs, the strength of environmental effects is expected to evolve with cosmic time owing to changes in halo growth, gas accretion, merger rates, and the maturation of the cosmic web.
+A systematic investigation of this redshift evolution is beyond the scope of the present work and will be explored in a future study.